 How Investors Can Use the Monte Carlo Simulation

 But we're investors, so we want to apply the Monte Carlo simulation to see potential outcomes in our portfolios.
 Sure, we can work out the different possibilities ourselves, but that can be time-consuming (hope you like spreadsheets).
 Luckily, there are a few online financial services that use this simulation to help you with your account.

 One of the handy tools that Vanguard offers its users is its “Retirement Nest Egg Calculator.”
 With this tool, Vanguard's algorithms determine the possible outcomes for your retirement portfolio using the Monte Carlo simulation.
 It takes into account your starting balance, annual spending and portfolio asset allocation.
 Then it runs it through myriad possible market scenarios.
 The calculator helps you determine the likelihood that your portfolio will last for the duration of your retirement.

-Personal Capital also uses the Monte Carlo simulation as the basis for one of its popular portfolio tools.
+Empower also uses the Monte Carlo simulation as the basis for one of its popular portfolio tools.
 The service calculates your probable annual return and standard deviation for your portfolio's current and target allocations.
-According to Personal Capital, the median scenario “represents the midpoint of the simulations and can be considered an expected value based on historical results.”
+According to Empower, the median scenario “represents the midpoint of the simulations and can be considered an expected value based on historical results.”
 It also provides you with a “worst case” outcome in which only 10% of the simulations fared worse.
-Personal Capital's aim is to demonstrate how poor diversification could fare in a “bad market scenario.”
+Empower's aim is to demonstrate how poor diversification could fare in a “bad market scenario.”